Visual Planning: Let's Think Only with Images: Discussions and Analysis

-\rparagraph{Random Policy Initialization Enables Exploration} A natural follow-up question arises: could we directly use VPFT as the policy model for GRPO training rather than intentionally initialize a model with random trajectories?
+\rparagraph{Random policy initialization enables exploration} We ablate whether we could directly use VPFT as the policy model for GRPO training rather than intentionally initialize a model with random trajectories.
 We hypothesize that VPFT, trained via teacher-forcing, inherently limits exploration by repeatedly generating similar actions, resulting in identical rewards.
 In this case, it yields zero advantage, preventing policy updates and hindering effective learning.
 We empirically validate this hypothesis by comparing the exploration capabilities of VPFT with VPRL Stage 1 (Figure~\ref{fig:entropy_vs_invalid}).
 We observe that VPFT's entropy rapidly declines throughout training, eventually approaching zero, indicating severe exploration limitations.
 Although earlier VPFT checkpoints exhibit higher entropy, they produce significantly more invalid actions.
-In contrast, VPRL Stage 1 demonstrates significantly higher entropy, closely approaching the entropy of the uniform random planner, while maintaining a much lower invalid action ratio.
-These results justify the necessity of random initialization in our reinforcement learning framework to ensure robust exploration.
+In contrast, VPRL Stage 1 demonstrates significantly higher entropy, closely approaching the entropy of the uniform random planner, while maintaining a lower invalid action ratio, justifying the necessity of Stage 1 random initialization for RL framework.

-\rparagraph{\ours Reduces Invalid Action Failure} Another important benefit of \ours lies in its effectiveness in reducing invalid actions.
+\rparagraph{\ours reduces invalid action failure} Another important benefit of \ours lies in its effectiveness in reducing invalid actions.
 To quantify this, we analyze all failed trajectories and compute the proportion that contains at least one invalid action, as opposed to failures caused by non-optimal but valid plans.
 We refer to this as the \emph{invalid-failure} ratio.
-As shown in Table~\ref{tab:invalid_ratio}, VPFT exhibits high ratio ranging from 61\% to 78\% over three tasks, while \ours reduces this ratio by at least 24\% in all cases, demonstrating that VPRL not only improves success rates, but also encourage the model to stay within valid action spaces during planning.
+As shown in Table~\ref{tab:invalid_ratio}, VPFT exhibits a high ratio ranging from 61\% to 78\% over three tasks, while \ours reduces this ratio by at least 24\% in all cases, demonstrating that VPRL not only improves success rates, but also encourage the model to stay within valid action spaces during planning.